 - You need to observe a series of steps at a set frequency every day to reduce the flatness of the head.

-- An alternative treatment option is recommended if repositional therapy does not help even after six months.
+- An alternative treatment option is recommended if repositional therapy does not help even after a year.

 2. Helmet therapy: